g0rbe/vps-sentinel/README.md

 By default `vps-sentinel` runs every day at 4:00 AM with `systemd` as timer.

+At this time, only debian based system are supported.

 #### Current features

 - Basic informations about the server